walkframe/covertable/README.rst

 The greater the number, the greater the speed.

-The following data is measured in testcase ``10^20``.

-.. list-table:: the tolerance option, the number of combinations, and the processing time when the combination is made from `10^20` test cases.
+.. list-table:: Table for the case when combinations are created from 10^20` test cases.
    :widths: 1 3 3
    :header-rows: 1
    :stub-columns: 1